ehabqadah/in-situ-processing-datAcron/README.md

 # In-Situ Processing - datAcron

-This is a component within the [datAcron EU](http://www.datacron-project.eu/) project.

-This module aims to provide a Flink component that process a stream of raw messages (i.e., AIS Dynamic Messages) and enrich it with derived attributes such as min/max, average and variance of original fields.
+This is a component within the [datAcron EU](http://www.datacron-project.eu/) project, it aims to provide a Flink component that process a stream of raw messages (i.e., AIS Dynamic Messages) and enrich it with derived attributes such as min/max, average and variance of original fields.
 In addition, a stream simulator for the raw messages is developed in the context of this module, which provides a functionality to replay the original stream of raw messages by generating a simulated new Kafka Stream and taking into the account the time delay between two consecutive messages of a trajectory, furthermore, this delay can be scaled in/out by a configuration parameter.

+The complete source code for our component can be found [here](http://datacron2.ds.unipi.gr:9081/eqadah/in-situ-processing-datAcron).

 ### Contributers:
  ehab.qadah@iais.fraunhofer.de,<br/>
  michael.mock@iais.fraunhofer.de

 # Output Format and Samples:
- * The output line header for the maritime use case is as the following:
+ * The data schema of the In-Situ Processing component's output as the following:
   ` timestamp,id,longitude,latitude,speed,heading,msgErrorFlag,turn,course,status,
 NumberOfPoints,AverageDiffTime,LastDiffTime,MinDiffTime,MaxDiffTime,MaxSpeed,
-MinSpeed,AverageSpeed,VarianceSpeed,MinLong,MaxLong,MinLat,MaxLat,Minturn,Maxturn,
-MinHeading,MaxHeading `
+MinSpeed,AverageSpeed,VarianceSpeed,MinLong,MaxLong,MinLat,MaxLat,MinTurn,MaxTurn,
+MinHeading,MaxHeading`
-  * The following four records of a trajectory (id=228037600​):
+  * The following four samples of a trajectory (id=228037600​):
 ```csv
 2443660589,228037600,-4.342825,48.186092,9.1,511,,-127.0,197.7,15,686,14.83965014577259,11,7,311,10.2,5.6,9.12900874635568,0.3503100961334131,-4.45445,-4.316455,48.113506,48.20134,-127.0,-127.0,511,511
 1443660600,228037600,-4.34293,48.18563,9.1,511,,-127.0,190.4,15,687,14.834061135371174,11,7,311,10.2,5.6,9.128966521106255,0.34980140644830476,-4.45445,-4.316455,48.113506,48.20134,-127.0,-127.0,511,511